Amit506/Amit506/README.md

 ### Hi there 👋

-### 👋 Hi there!
-I'm Amit, a software developer.
-I'm passionate about coding and eager to learn and grow in the world of technology.
-My skills include proficiency in programming languages like Dart, Python and Java, as well as a keen interest in web development and mobile app development using technologies like HTML/CSS, JavaScript, and Flutter.
-Let's connect and collaborate on exciting projects together! 😄🚀
+### I'm Amit, a software developer.
+I'm passionate about coding and eager to learn and grow in the world of technology. 😄🚀

 ## By the way here are some of my statistics 🚀